FYI Philly's Halloween Special: Where to go, what to do while staying safe during COVID-19

 Eastern State Penitentiary, the historic abandoned prison-site in Philadelphia's Fairmount neighborhood, has attracted ghost hunters from across the globe because of suspected paranormal activity.

-You'll have access to fortress yards and cover the maze of hallways that branch into decredpid cellblocks and infamous cells, like Al Capone.
+You'll have access to fortress yards and cover the maze of hallways that branch into decrepit cellblocks and infamous cells, like Al Capone.

 You'll also get a chance to see death-row up close.